plantanapp/documentation/docs/Actions/send-email.md

 ### `2.
 Simple Email with Tokens`

-Simple example where we use tokens to set parameters so we can obtain a more dynamic setup
+In this simple example, we use tokens to send the email from the current user to itself.
+This is done using the `[User:Email]` token.
+We also use the `[User:FirstName]` and the `[User:LastName]` tokens to create a dynamic email body.

 ```json
 {